apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### November 17th, 2020: Apache Jackrabbit Oak 1.36 released
+Apache Jackrabbit Oak 1.36 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.
+See the [downloads](downloads.html#latest) page for more details.

 #### November 5th, 2020: Apache Jackrabbit 2.20.2 released
 Apache Jackrabbit 2.20.2 is an incremental feature release based on and compatible with earlier stable Jackrabbit 2.x releases.
 See the